-Advice for schools on receiving notification of a Domestic Abuse incident Background
+Advice for schools on receiving notification of a Domestic Abuse incident (N.B.
+This section will be updated once details of the Police Encompass Project are known)

+Background

 Following a call to a domestic abuse incident where children are involved, Police notify Social Care and Health.
 A domestic abuse triage meeting takes place each day within the Multi-Agency Safeguarding Hub (MASH) where the notifications are sorted into low, medium and high risk, depending on the perceived level of risk to the children.
-For those cases that are classified medium or high, the school DSL will receive an email via their secure communications system on the Children's Services Portal, from the Family Front Door informing them that an incident has taken place and giving them a copy of the Police log.
+For those cases that are classified medium or high, the school DSL will receive an e-mail via their secure communications system on the Children's Services Portal, from the Family Front Door informing them that an incident has taken place and giving them a copy of the Police log.
 For high risk cases, they will also be contacted by telephone and asked whether they have any concerns about the children at school.
 Social Care will also inform parents that the notification has been received and shared with other agencies and that the information will be treated confidentially.